Police: 7 shot, 1 fatally, in latest Baltimore violence

-BALTIMORE — A gunman fired indiscriminately into a crowd that had gathered for cookouts on a street in Baltimore, wounding seven people including one of them fatally on Sunday, the city’s police commissioner said.
+BALTIMORE — A gunman fired indiscriminately into a crowd where people were gathered for cookouts on a street in Baltimore, wounding seven people including one of them fatally, the city’s police commissioner said.

 Authorities said the shooting happened around 5 p.m. on a block in the city’s western district.